aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `config: RouteConfig` - The route config for the route matching this instruction.
 * `fragment: string` - The URL fragment.
-* `options: Object` - No description available.
+* `options: Record` - No description available.
 * `params: any` - Parameters extracted from the route pattern.
+* `parentCatchHandler: any` - No description available.
 * `parentInstruction: NavigationInstruction` - The parent instruction, if this instruction was created by a child router.
-* `plan: Object` - No description available.
+* `plan: Record` - Current built viewport plan of this nav instruction
 * `previousInstruction: NavigationInstruction` - The instruction being replaced by this instruction in the current router.
 * `queryParams: any` - Parameters extracted from the query string.
 * `queryString: string` - The query string.
 * `router: Router` - The router instance.
-* `viewPortInstructions: any` - viewPort instructions to used activation.
+* `viewPortInstructions: Record` - viewPort instructions to used activation.

 #### Methods

-* `addViewPortInstruction(viewPortName: string, strategy: string, moduleId: string, component: any): any` - Adds a viewPort instruction.
+* `addViewPortInstruction(name: string, strategy: ActivationStrategyType, moduleId: string, component: any): any` - Adds a viewPort instruction.
+Returns the newly created instruction based on parameters
-  * `viewPortName: string` - No description available
+  * `name: string` - No description available
-  * `strategy: string` - No description available
+  * `strategy: ActivationStrategyType` - No description available
   * `moduleId: string` - No description available
   * `component: any` - No description available